promlptco/Opentopics-Bio-Inspired/REPORT.md

 ---

-Our principal finding is that two ecological conditions — existential infant dependency (infant_starvation_multiplier = 1.15) and natal philopatry (birth_scatter_radius = 2) — are jointly necessary and sufficient to reverse the selection gradient from −0.178 (Phase 3 erosion) to +0.079 (Phase 5a emergence), a sign change with effect size Cohen's d = 1.87 across 10 independent seeds.
-Neither condition in isolation produces a robust reversal.
+Our principal finding is that two ecological conditions — existential infant dependency (infant_starvation_multiplier = 1.15) and natal philopatry (birth_scatter_radius = 2) — are jointly necessary for robust reversal of the selection gradient from −0.178 (Phase 3 erosion) to +0.079 (Phase 5a emergence), a sign change with effect size Cohen's d = 1.87 across 10 independent seeds.
+Existential B alone produces a real but weakened positive gradient (+0.050); the full reversal requires natal philopatry in addition.
 Spatial proximity at birth is the sole mechanism mediating kin-biased care.

 ---